blissjaspis/monitoring-uptime/README.md

 ### Common issues

-1. **Port 80/443 already in use**: Make sure no other web servers are running
+1. **Port 80/443 already in use**: If you have another Caddy instance running, use Option 2 (integrate with existing Caddy) instead of running a separate Caddy instance
 2. **Domain not resolving**: Ensure your domain DNS points to your server
-3. **SSL certificate issues**: Check that ports 80 and 443 are accessible from the internet
+3. **SSL certificate issues**: Check that ports 80 and 443 are accessible from the internet (important for Let's Encrypt)
+4. **Container networking**: Make sure both Caddy and Uptime Kuma are on the same Docker network if using separate containers

 ## Updating